 Hope When Faced with Death

-One of the challenging things in life is dealing with the death of someone close to you, and for me that has been my parents.
+One of the challenging things in life is dealing with the death of someone close to you, and for me, that has been my parents.
 Their loss caused me sadness.
 And I still miss them.
 But our shared hope enables me to rejoice.
 Because they are, as my dad frequently said, “Safe in the arms of Jesus.”

-The church in Thessalonica was grieving because some of their members had died before Jesus returned.
+The church in Thessalonica was grieving because some of its members had died before Jesus returned.
 But Paul, in 1 Thessalonians 4:13, told them not to grieve over them.
 Their future is secure.
 Death is not the end.
 It is a transition into something even better.

 Living with Hope

-My hope should not not keep me from living in this world and making a difference.
-But it should help me to keep from getting to attached to the temporary things of this life.
+My hope should not keep me from living in this world and making a difference.
+But it should help me to keep from getting too attached to the temporary things of this life.
 And to put my trust in what God is preparing me for.
 If my hope is firmly fixed on Christ and what he has for me, then the things that trouble me during the course of a day will fade in significance.
 They will not have nearly as much impact on my life and attitude.
 All that goes on in this life is not worth comparing with the glory that will be revealed in us.